joshuamontgomery1/Portfolio/README.md

 As a final project for a course I had to develop an app, that displayed data from the John Hopkins University about the Covid 19 pandemic across every country.
 If you wish to run this app, there is a zip file containing the data (correct at time of development) and a mlapp file that will run on MATLAB.
 If you do not have a MATLAB file there is also a standalone version.
 However this file is much larger and hence cannot be uploaded into this portfolio, but is available upon request.

 # Change Identification
 The livescript demonstrates the code implemented to identify US change (quarters, nickels and dimes) from a photo, and then find the combined value.
+A PDF version is also included that shows all the outputs.